johnbayko/hicp/docs/python_hicp.rst

     An arbitrary object associated with this item, so it can be matched without needing to look up an object using the item ID.

-The dictionary is copied so can be modified afterwards, but the ``SelectionItems`` are not, so shouldn't be modified accidentally.
+The list can be modified afterwards, but the ``SelectionItems`` are not duplicated, so shouldn't be modified accidentally.

 Selection add_items()
 ---------------------